arche-ma/fastapi_naive/readme.md

 docker exec fastapi_naive_backend_1 python populate.py
 ```

-After performing this three steps application should be available locally via http://127.0.0.1/graphql
+After performing these three steps application should be available locally via http://127.0.0.1/graphql.
 All accessible graphql schemas and mutations are described in docs section.

 ## Operations with carts
-Current project does'nt imply user registration.
-User cart uuid is set in cookies so one should fetch it from there for further manipulation
+Current project doesn't imply user registration.
+User cart uuid is set in cookies so one should fetch it from there for further manipulations.

 ## Images
 Artists and artworks images should be passed to the backend using base-64 image encoding format.